city41/mate-i3-applet/README.md

 This applet shows the current state of i3 workspaces when using i3 as your window manager in MATE.

+# Unsupported! (as of Aug 15, 2019)

+I am sorry but I am not supporting this applet.
+I built it because it met a need I have.
+But the truth is I'm not a very good Python programmer, nor do I really know much at all about mate internals or various Linux distros.
+I don't have the time to learn these things unfortunately.

+If anyone is interested in taking over, please let me know by creating an issue here in the repo

 ## Features
 1. shows all workspaces in a similar fashion as i3bar
 2. urgent workspaces highlight same as i3bar